 Develop your creative and technical skills in digital content production.
 Learn design, visual communication, interaction design, and storytelling skills.
 Enrich your understanding of art, media, and culture.

-This program is offered in cooperation with Ryerson University’s School of Image Arts.
+This six-course program is offered in cooperation with Ryerson University’s School of Image Arts.
 It is the only part-time program in Canada that offers a combination of applied creative and digital courses at the university degree-credit level.

 What Will You Learn?